boredazfcuk/docker-icloudpd/README.md

 ## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
-Without it, it will lose the cookie information each time the container is recreated.
+Without it, it will lose the cookie information each time the container is recreated
 It will download the photos to the "/home/${user}/iCloud" photos directory.
 You need to create a bind mount into the container at this point

 I also have a failsafe built in.
 The launch script will look for a file called "/home/${user}/iCloud/.mounted" (please note the capitalisation) in the destination folder inside the container.
 If this file is not present, it will not download anything from iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
 This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
 This file **MUST** be created manually and sync will not start without it